yelircaasi/nix-eli5/src/problems_with_package_management.md

 There is another common problem - packages with unclear dependencies.
-In some cases, these dependencies are unknown or unrecognized because they are __usually__ present on a Linux system.
+In some cases, these dependencies are unknown or unrecognized because they are *usually* present on a Linux system.
 But if they are missing, the project may fail to build or run.
 Anyone who has tried to install packages on a fresh install of Ubuntu or Debian has probably encountered this, for example.
-Usually the fix is simple - you search the error and find a Stack Overflow explaining which packages you need to install in order for the packages to build or run.
+Usually the fix is simple - you search the error and find a Stack Overflow answer explaining which packages you need to install in order for the packages to build or run.
 Still, this kind of approach to software installation is mildly irritating and clearly suboptimal.
 Sometimes, the problem is not so simple and developers can waste hours trying to figure out exactly which dependencies are missing.